-- our ability to recognize the anticipated benefits of the Business Combination and our acquisition of LookingGlass; - defects, errors, or vulnerabilities in the Company's platform, the failure of the Company's platform to block malware or prevent a security breach, misuse of the Company's platform, or risks of product liability claims that would harm our reputation and adversely impact our business, operating results, and financial condition; - if our enterprise platform offerings do not interoperate with our customers' network and security infrastructure, or with third-party products, websites or services, our results of operations may be harmed; - we may not timely and cost-effectively scale and adapt our existing technology to meet our customers' performance and other requirements; - our ability to introduce new products and solutions and features is dependent on adequate research and development resources and our ability to successfully complete acquisitions; - our success depends, in part, on the integrity and scalability of our systems and infrastructure; - we rely on third-party cloud providers to host and operate the ZeroFox Platform, and any disruption of or interference with our use of these offerings may negatively affect our ability to maintain the performance and reliability of the ZeroFox Platform which could cause our business to suffer; - we rely on data, software and services from other parties; - we (including the Predecessor and the Successor) have a history of losses, and we may not be able to achieve or sustain profitability in the future; - if organizations do not adopt external cybersecurity solutions that may be based on new and untested security concepts, our ability to grow our business and our results of operations may be adversely affected; - we (including the Predecessor and the Successor) have experienced rapid growth in recent periods, and if we do not manage our future growth, our business and results of operations will be adversely affected; - we face intense competition and could lose market share to our competitors, which could adversely affect our business, financial condition, and results of operations; - competitive pricing pressure may reduce revenue, gross profits, and adversely affect our financial results; - adverse general and industry-specific economic and market conditions and reductions in customer spending, in either the private or public sector, including as a result of inflation and geopolitical uncertainty such as the ongoing conflict between Russia and Ukraine, may reduce demand for the ZeroFox Platform or products and solutions, which could harm our business, financial condition, and results of operations;
+- our ability to recognize the anticipated benefits of the Business Combination and our acquisition of LookingGlass; - defects, errors, or vulnerabilities in our Platform, the failure of our Platform to block malware or prevent a security breach, misuse of our Platform, or risks of product liability claims that would harm our reputation and adversely impact our business, operating results, and financial condition; - if our enterprise platform offerings do not interoperate with our customers' network and security infrastructure, or with third-party products, websites or services, our results of operations may be harmed; - we may not timely and cost-effectively scale and adapt our existing technology to meet our customers' performance and other requirements; - our ability to introduce new products and solutions and features is dependent on adequate research and development resources and our ability to successfully complete acquisitions; - our success depends, in part, on the integrity and scalability of our systems and infrastructure; - we rely on third-party cloud providers to host and operate our Platform, and any disruption of or interference with our use of these offerings may negatively affect our ability to maintain the performance and reliability of our Platform which could cause our business to suffer; - we rely on data, software and services from other parties; - we (including the Predecessor and the Successor) have a history of losses, and we may not be able to achieve or sustain profitability in the future; - if organizations do not adopt external cybersecurity solutions that may be based on new and untested security concepts, our ability to grow our business and our results of operations may be adversely affected; - we (including the Predecessor and the Successor) have experienced rapid growth in recent periods, and if we do not manage our future growth, our business and results of operations will be adversely affected; - we face intense competition and could lose market share to our competitors, which could adversely affect our business, financial condition, and results of operations; - competitive pricing pressure may reduce revenue, gross profits, and adversely affect our financial results; - adverse general and industry-specific economic and market conditions and reductions in customer spending, in either the private or public sector, including as a result of inflation and geopolitical uncertainty such as the ongoing conflict between Russia and Ukraine and the Israel-Hamas War, may reduce demand for our Platform or products and solutions, which could harm our business, financial condition, and results of operations;

-- we have identified material weaknesses in our internal control over financial reporting; - if we fail to adapt to rapid technological change, evolving industry standards and changing customer needs, requirements or preferences, our ability to remain competitive could be impaired; - we rely heavily on the services of our senior management team; - one U.S. government customer accounts for a substantial portion of the Successor's revenue; and - a delay in the completion of the U.S. Government's budget and appropriation process could delay procurement of solutions we provide and have an adverse effect on our future revenues.
+- we have identified material weaknesses in our internal control over financial reporting; - if we fail to adapt to rapid technological change, evolving industry standards and changing customer needs, requirements or preferences, our ability to remain competitive could be impaired; - we rely heavily on the services of our senior management team; - one U.S. government customer accounts for a substantial portion of the Successor's revenue and there can be no assurance that our existing contract will be renewed; and - a delay in the completion of the U.S. Government's budget and appropriation process could delay procurement of solutions we provide and have an adverse effect on our future revenues.